 The Smooth and Shine round brush is a preferred brush for women with thick hair.
 The brush is safe for those with damaged or fine hair.
 The bristles of the brush allow for a silky shine and smooth hair after styling.

 The Ion Fusion Rounder can create curls or volume depending on your decision for the day.
 It works for any style, including those with frizz or damaged hair.
 The brush has four different diameter options for you to choose from.

 Where Can I Find More Information About Round Brushes Or Styling My Hair?

-Spornette is your resource for any hairbrush you might need to add to your collection.
-We have an expansive range of round brushes.
-You can be assured you land on the right one that works for your hair length and hair type.
+Spornette is your resource.
+Our round brushes even answer questions from you!
+Be assured you land on the right one that works for your hair length and hair type.

 We want to help you reach all of your hair goals.
 Check out our blog for more information on how to best care for your hair.